svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings5.md

 # once inside, type ? to get help, backtick to switch to julia execution mode, and q to quit
 ```

-### JET
+### JET.jl
 An awesome code analyzer, [JET.jl](https://github.com/aviatesk/JET.jl), can catch your errors before you run your code.

 Simply run: `using JET; report_and_watch_file("my_script.jl",annotate_types=true)`

+### JuliaSyntax.jl
+[JuliaSyntax.jl](https://github.com/JuliaLang/JuliaSyntax.jl) is an exciting new syntax parser that will give you much better error messages.
+I'm waiting for version 0.1 to add it to my startup.jl.
+Check out the [JuliaCon 2022 video](https://www.youtube.com/watch?v=CIiGng9Brrk)

-### Term
+### Term.jl
 [Term.jl](https://github.com/FedeClaudi/Term.jl) is mostly for building beautiful CLIs and terminal applications (similar to [Rich](https://rich.readthedocs.io/en/stable/introduction.html) in Python)

 However, it has several nice methods for everyday use, eg, `termshow(func)` for displaying available methods and the soon-to-be-released `@showme` macro that will show you the definition of a given method instance.

-### JuliaFormatter
+### JuliaFormatter.jl
 [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) is a great saver and it makes your code much more readable.

 All you need to do is to run: `using JuliaFormatter; format(".")` in your project directory.

-### Literate
+### Literate.jl
 [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/) is your gateway to Literate Programming](https://en.wikipedia.org/wiki/Literate_programming).

 In short, you can write your code as an easily readable and version-controlled script but with one command you can export it into Markdown, Notebooks, etc.

 The best part is that you don't need to change almost anything - just add a `#` here and there to achieve the desired layout.